jose-techcode/Spring-Product/README.md

 # 5. Setting Spring Rest Docs (.adoc files)

-Run CafeteriaApplicationTests.java and this will generate a folder called target.
+Run ProductApplicationTests.java and this will generate a folder called target.
 So, you will can use index.adoc.

 # 6. Contribution